3zcurdia/go-language-detection/README.md

 Help welcomed :-)

-- [ ] Use bloom filters for better performances
+- [x] Use bloom filters for better performances
-- [ ] Allow the language files to be built (this package will the work like any other one)
+- [ ] Allow the language files to be included in the binaries
+- [ ] Find a way not to read the language files everytime
 - [ ] Write a few tests